-He created joy out of painful experiences.
+Orton created joy out of painful experiences.

-“The comedian gets even with laughter: a hostile sharpshooter using his wit to kill the past and defend himself from the present,” wrote John Lahr, a theatre critic, novelist, biographer and editor, who wrote the biography of Joe Orton, Prick Up your Ears.
+“The comedian gets even with laughter: a hostile sharpshooter using his wit to kill the past and defend himself from the present,” wrote John Lahr, a theatre critic, novelist, biographer and editor, who wrote the biography of Joe Orton, Prick Up Your Ears.

 Wrote Lahr: “The comic playwright shares the capacity for being at once mischievous, irreverent, truthful, outrageous, infantile, vulgar, and brilliant.
 Comedy challenges romantic formulations about creativity, making something beautiful and positive out of a variety of murky emotions.”

-Said Orton: “I’d like to write a plays as good as The Importance of Being Earnest.
+Said Orton: “I’d like to write plays as good as The Importance of Being Earnest.
 I admire Wilde’s work but not his life, it was an appalling life.
 Unlike Wilde, I think you should put your genius into your work, not into your life.”

-In life, Orton never made it because his genius did go into his work, and Halliwell, the man who made it all possible, was neglected .
+In life, Orton never made it because his genius did go into his work, and Halliwell, the man who made it all possible, was neglected.
 Halliwell, who was obsessed with Orton’s mind, the wicked fun it poked at the world, lived and wrote together with Orton for fifteen years.
 They even wore each other’s clothes.
 But on August 9, 1967, murder made them equal again when Halliwell killed Orton.